 Benefits of the Rose Beehive

-The Rose Beehive design affords various benefits to honeybees and the beekeeper.
+The Rose beehive design affords various benefits to honeybees and the beekeeper.
 These include:

-According to the founder, honeybees tend to be more healthy when left to decide how and where to utilize in the beehive.
-The popular standard modern beehives aim at restricting bee movement, especially the queen and worker bees, granting the convenience to the beekeeper and not the honeybees.
-Such a concept tends to be at the detriment of the honeybees, hence this new concept of providing more freedom to the honeybees.
+According to the founder, honeybees tend to be more healthy when left to decide how and where to utilize them in the beehive.
+The popular standard modern beehives aim at restricting bee movement, especially the queen and worker bees, granting convenience to the beekeeper and not the honeybees.
+Such a concept tends to be to the detriment of the honeybees, hence this new concept of providing more freedom to the honeybees.
 The ultimate effect of this freedom is bigger and healthier honeybee colonies.

 Honeybees have been in existence for many years, even before humans discovered they could domesticate them.
 Honeybees survive and thrive in the wild even at the present time.
 Their colony is in essence self-sustaining in itself.
-The Rose beehive borrows from this and gives the honeybees freedom to take charge of their productivity cycles.
+The Rose beehive borrows from this and gives the honeybees freedom to take charge of their production cycles.
 The Rose beehive thus allows the honeybees to do what they want to do.

 3. Well-fed Honeybee Colonies

 Honeybees have mastered the art of producing surplus food and setting this aside for the tougher months such as winter.
-However, human intervention has greatly altered this natural behavior rendering the bee colonies susceptible to hunger during hardier months.
+However, human intervention has greatly altered this natural behaviour rendering the bee colonies susceptible to hunger during hardier months.
 Fortunately, with the Rose beehive, the honeybees carry on with their natural activities without any interference making it more difficult for them to starve during dearth seasons.
-There are successful Rose beehive users with more than 100 hives have reported zero losses due to starvation in a span of more than 10 years.
+There are successful Rose beehive users with more than 100 hives who have reported zero losses due to starvation in a span of more than 10 years.
 Interestingly, they never provide supplemental feed such as sugar to these colonies.

 4. Heavy Lifting Eliminated

-As mentioned earlier, both supers and brood boxes are of same exact size in the Rose beehive, thus giving more convenience to the beekeeper.
+As mentioned earlier, both supers and brood boxes are of the same exact size in the Rose beehive, thus giving more convenience to the beekeeper.
 This uniform size allows the beekeeper to stack boxes on top of each other without necessarily arranging them in any specific order.

 The uniformly sized supers and brood box makes it possible to use Rose hive components between different hives.
 These boxes can easily be stacked on top of each other making your work so much easier.
 It is also so much easier to scale up your beekeeping enterprise the hive accessories are standard and interchangeable.